restrepo38254/pipeline-templates/README.md

   "workItems": [12345, 67890]
 }
 ```

+If the `repository` parameter is omitted, the name will be read from the JSON file.

 Make sure the pipeline has **Allow scripts to access the OAuth token** enabled so the template can authenticate with Azure DevOps using `$(System.AccessToken)`.